-- The site is suitable for older persons housing / independent living in accordance with Policy AVL7. - The site should provide access to the pedestrian/cycle route to the south of the site shown on the area map. - The site, or part of the site, is located within Flood Zone 3.
-Flood risk mitigation measures set out in the AVL flood risk exception test and the sitespecific flood risk assessment should be applied. - The site is located within Phase 2 of the indicative heat network shown on Map 6.
+- The site should provide access to the pedestrian/cycle route to the south of the site shown on the area map. - The site is located within Phase 2 of the indicative heat network shown on Map 6.

 Evans Halshaw, Hunslet Road